Coefficient of Variation vs Standard Deviation

 • In the retail industry, coefficient of variation (CV) can be used to measure and compare the variability in sales across different stores or locations.

-Driving Decisions – Coefficient of Variation vs Standard Deviation
+How & When to Use Coefficient of Variation vs Standard Deviation for driving decisions

-Let’s consider an example to illustrate how the use of the coefficient of variation (CV) and standard deviation (SD) can drive decision making.
+Let’s consider an example to illustrate how the use of the coefficient of variation and standard deviation can drive decision making.

 Suppose we have two classes of students, Class A and Class B, and we want to compare the variability of their test scores.
 Here are the test scores for each class: